 In the last newsletter I listed the ST1050 and VTR1000F as possibly donors but the need to go Busa and the development time to get this and the ZX14 verison completed means we have sort of put any other donor versions on hold.

 'Along with a proper workshop comes the need for some full time help.
-Josh the 'master welder' is now in charge of Migging and Tigging our chassis and many other components together.
-He has 10 years of welding under his belt and is a qualified boilermaker.
-Pictured here hiding under his helmet.
+Bob the 'master welder' is now in charge of Migging and Tigging our chassis and many other components together.
+His first welds were layed in the last century.

 3 day blast -